 Why Gelatin for protein treatment?

-Gelatin is basically hydrolyzed form of collagen and is super packed with protein.
-Our hair being made up of protein, adding up extra protein on top adds strength.
-Additionally, since the protein is hydrolyzed, it is small in size and is easily absorbed by our hair and gets into the strands and provides strength and resistant to breakage.
+Gelatin is basically hydrolyzed form of collagen (protein).
+Since the protein is hydrolyzed, it is small in size and is easily absorbed by our hair and gets into the strands and provides strength and resistant to breakage.
+It kind of forma a protective layer on the hair.

 What type of hair needs gelatin hair pack the most?